 What does it mean to be a Sacred Activist?

 Sacred activism is a call for each of us to dedicate our full selves — mind, body, and heart — to the liberation of every creature on this planet.
 Not only do you have permission to bring your passions, skills, and desires to this path, but you are asked to as you discern your unique calling as a sacred activist.

 Download this PDF for free

-We help people to integrate their spiritual lives and their work for change.
+We are learning and practicing what it means integrate our spiritual lives and work for change.
 From the Poor People’s Campaign, to Standing Rock, to local NYC actions, we aim to be part of the shifting conversation toward a culture of social justice that is radically holistic, transformative, and spiritually-grounded.

 Life in Community

 Community is at the core of what we do.

 There is no radical systemic transformation without radically transforming how we relate to one another, and without building, nurturing, and connecting radical communities.
 Not only is engaging in community a form of spiritual practice - a place in which we embody our interconnectedness, grow in self-awareness, and cultivate empathy for others - but, building community is itself one of the most powerful acts of resistance in a world where the powerful are dependent upon us staying atomized and numb.

 Our residential community is located in the neighborhood of Prospect Lefferts-Gardens.
 We regularly invite in and hold space for the wider community around us as well as reaches out to build relationships in a gentrifying neighborhood.
 We are active members of the local food coop, have led anti-racism trainings in partnership with MINKA, a local, POC-run healing space, and co-organize ANEW, an association for neighborhood empowerment.
 We strive to continue to transform the way urban communities live.